-Swimming in Schools supports the delivery of quality swimming and water safety education.
-The initiative provides funding to ensure all students have the opportunity to:
+The Swimming in Schools initiative provides funding to contribute to the cost of delivering quality swimming and water safety education so all students have the opportunity to:

 - learn how to swim